afiaafia/programming-hero-smart-notes-batch-14/Milestone-01/Module-04/README.md

 Welcome to **Module 4**! 🎉

-This module marks an exciting milestone in your Frontend Development journey.
-Until now, you've learned the basics of HTML and CSS.
-In this module, you'll discover how to use those skills to build **real website layouts** like professional developers.

-You'll learn how to arrange elements using **Flexbox**, build two-dimensional layouts with **CSS Grid**, position elements precisely with **CSS Position**, create structured **HTML Tables**, and speed up your workflow using **Emmet**.
+This module is where Frontend Development starts to feel like building **real websites**.

+In the previous modules, you learned HTML and CSS fundamentals.
+Now it's time to use those skills to create **professional layouts** using Flexbox, CSS Grid, CSS Position, and HTML Tables.

+You'll also learn **Emmet**, which helps you write HTML much faster, and you'll build several real-world UI sections such as a **Navigation Bar**, **Hero Section**, and **Calendar Layout**.

-By the end of this module, you'll have the knowledge to create clean, modern, and responsive webpage layouts.
+By the end of this module, you'll have the foundation needed to build clean, modern, and professional webpage layouts.

 ---